 Logoclastics = the break in discourse.
 The range of the works of logoclastics is great, and includes not only those works that are deliberately explorations of indeterminacy, in themselves and in the redding, but all works that present us with a break or dislocation of discourse, all works that in effect occasion (BUT MORE TO THE POINT, THAT AWAKEN AN AWARENESS OF) the conscious, deliberative, intentional act of signification.
 All works that occasion a narrativity in the reader.
-For starters, all works that begin in the consciousness that ours is a post-logocentric climate, all works that begin in the text's being redd, in the conscious, deliberative, intentional act of signification - these are works of logoclastics!
+For starters, all works that begin in the consciousness that ours is a post-logocentric climate, all works that begin in the consciousness that discourse is no longer centered in words but occurs in the text's being redd, in the conscious, deliberative, intentional act of signification - these are works of logoclastics!